Mc-Zen/zero/src/accessibility.typ

 )

 // How to form the plural of a constituent unit.
 For each language, this should
-// be a function that takes a unit symbol string, e.g. "Hz".
+// be a function that takes a unit symbol string, e.g. "Hz",
+// and a float count which is assumed to be of some plural amount
 #let pluralize = (
-  en: unit => {
+  en: (unit, count) => {
     let singular = units.en.at(unit)
     if unit in ("lx", "Hz", "S") {
       return singular